 Tony Discenza’s text-based work is concise yet absurd: the tone is often matter-of-fact while the content is speculative and fanciful.
-The appropriated formats of a street sign or a book’s teaser page provide an internal logic that holds the tension of this paradox quite neatly; obviously, I’m a fan, so I asked him to chat with me about his recent projects.
-Discenza’s solo and collaborative work has been shown at numerous national and international venues, including The New York Video Festival, the Museum of Modern Art (NY), Whitney Biennial (2000), and the San Francisco Museum of Modern Art.
-Discenza will be presenting a project for the Kadist Art Foundation on their Twitter feed (@ Kadist_AF) on February 18, 2013.
-Don’t miss it.
+The appropriated formats of a street sign or a book’s teaser page provide an internal logic that holds the tension of this paradox quite neatly.
+Obviously, I’m a fan, so I asked him to chat with me about his recent projects.
+Discenza’s solo and collaborative work has been shown at numerous national and international venues, including The New York Video Festival, the Museum of Modern Art (NY), the Whitney Biennial (2000), and the San Francisco Museum of Modern Art.
+Discenza will be presenting a project on the Kadist Art Foundation‘s Twitter feed (@ Kadist_AF) on February 18, 2013.

 Bean Gilsdorf: Your practice shifted from representational, image-based work to language-and-text based work, was there a particular catalyst for the change?